 U.S. Shale Gas Development

 It is only over the past decade that energy companies have been able to economically unlock natural gas from shale by combining two established technologies: hydraulic fracturing and horizontal drilling.
 As a result, natural gas from shale has grown to about 35 percent of U.S. gas production during that time.
-According to EIA estimates, this resource could account for nearly 50 percent of U.S. production by 2035.
+According to EIA estimates, this resource could account for 50 percent of U.S. production by 2040.

 Global Potential for Developing Natural Gas From Shale

 Although exploration and development of these resources outside of the United States are still in the early stages, Chevron is acquiring shale acreage around the world.
-We are at various stages of exploration in a number of countries, including Argentina, Canada, China, Lithuania, Poland, Romania and Ukraine.
+We are at various stages of exploration in a number of countries, including Argentina, Canada, Poland, Romania and Ukraine.